 Travel Time: 3h 15m / 180 miles

 20. Knoxville, Tennessee

 Knoxville is a gateway to the Smoky Mountains for sure but it can certainly stand on its own as a first class college town.
+This is one of my favorite road trips from Atlanta!
 Its downtown is easily walkabout with great restaurants, a historic theater, and fun sculpture garden mixed in-between.
 The World’s Fair Park is a must-see and you’ll need to take a ride to the top of the Sunsphere for a 360 degree look at the town from high above.
 Just avoid visiting during a football game weekend as this place is packed with visitors cheering on their beloved team.